kawaldhillon5/blogpost-client/README.md

 This blog post website is built using **React** and **Vite**.
 Users can explore blog content, sign up to vote, comment, and write their own blog posts.
 [Api](https://github.com/kawaldhillon5/blogpost-backend)

+Test Acount can be used to log-in and browse [site](https://blogpostsite-kawal.netlify.app)
+- test user name: foo
+- test password: fooBar1!
 ---

 ## 📦 Dependencies